Joint Communication Scheduling and Resource Allocation for Distributed Edge Learning: Seamless Integration in Next-Generation Wireless Networks: Introduction

 There are several works that have studied the importance of such CS problems.
 For instance, \cite{OzfaturaGundunz_OverlapFEEL_2021} evaluated the scheduling strategy based on the minimum remaining time of updates; Luo et al.~\cite{Luo_CostEffectiveWFL_2021} derived an optimal CS ordering based on local computation time, only applicable when the downlink communication is ignored.
 Furthermore, authors in~\cite{Li_FLCommScheduling_2021} establish an optimal CS structure and design jointly optimal batch and user selection.
 For enhancing performance, the resource allocation can be jointly designed with CS.
 Xu~\cite{Xu_2024_TDMA_WFL} considers \ac{JCSRA} in the TDMA scheme given a session ordering, formulated with an optimization problem deciding computational capacity to minimize overall latency.
-However, all the existing CS literature exclusively addresses \emph{single-server systems}, i.e., only one client can perform the uplink transmission at a time, since the rate is assumed to be linear with the number of allocated resources, which does not hold under device transmit power constraint.
+However, all the existing CS literature exclusively addresses \emph{single-server systems}, which we define as systems where only one client can perform uplink transmission at a time, borrowing the terminology from queuing theory where each client acts as a ``server'' processing its transmission task.
+This is shown to be only optimal when the rate is assumed to be linear with the number of allocated resources, which does not hold under device transmit power constraint.
 We explore the generalization of such CS to OFDMA, when multiple \acp{RB} are available for multiple clients to perform the uplink transmission simultaneously.
-We classify our work as a problem of \emph{multi-server \ac{JCSRA}}.
+We classify our work as a problem of \emph{multi-server \ac{JCSRA}}, which we define as a system where multiple \acp{UE} can transmit simultaneously, with the same borrowed terminology.
 To the best of our knowledge, it has only been explored in the case of massive MIMO by~\cite{Vu_2022_sessionBasedMIMOFL_designs}, not in other multi-access schemes.
-In contrast to~\cite{Vu_2022_sessionBasedMIMOFL_designs}, our work provides a time-step-wise formulation and coexistence design with existing network services that directly motivate \ac{JCSRA}.
+In contrast to~\cite{Vu_2022_sessionBasedMIMOFL_designs}, our work provides a time-slot-wise formulation and coexistence design with existing network services that directly motivate \ac{JCSRA}.
 While~\cite{Vu_2022_sessionBasedMIMOFL_designs} focuses on MIMO, we target JCSRA under OFDMA, leading to fundamentally different design considerations.
 Furthermore, we establish deeper theoretical results on the problem's scheduling properties and feasibility, and we present more comprehensive simulation results that validate JCSRA's performance and offer richer interpretations of JCSRA.